amueller69/Law-School-Notes/Fall-2018/Contracts/01-Formation/03-Formation_Under_UCC.md

   * Last Shot Rule
     * A party impliedly assented to and thereby accepted a counter-offer by conduct indicating lack of objection to it.
     * Both parties submitted their own terms, but terms last submitted prior to performance control the contract
+* Improvements over common law approach
+  * UCC treatment of varying acceptance is viewed as an amelioration of strict mirror image rule, as it permits non-matching communications to form a contract if the parties apparently intended that they should.
+In many contexts, terms of offer an acceptance are rarely identical
+  * In cases where acceptance is expressly conditional (i.e. a counter-offer)

 ### [*Princess Cruises, Inc. v.
 General Elec.
 Co.*](https://www.westlaw.com/Document/Ic8eb0510944511d993e6d35cc61aab4a/View/FullText.html?transitionType=Default&contextData=(sc.Default)&VR=3.0&RS=cblt1.0 "Westlaw")